newky2k/ServiceRegistrar/README.md

 *If the service is a singleton and a post-construcion action is defined, it will be executed the first time the implementation is instantiated.*

 ### Dependency Injection
-ServiceRegistrar can inject dependencies on the other interface implementations, but only under the following conditions.
+ServiceRegistrar can inject dependencies from other registered interface implementations, but only under the following conditions.

 - There can be only one constructor on the implementing class of the service being requested
   - It can have more than one parameter but they must be references to other registered interfaces